 The TCTA cascade is shown in Figure 1 along with its configuration when installed in the TGK.
-A total of six blades were prepared for this experimental campaign, which were manufactured from low-alloy steel and with a mean surface roughness value ( $R_a$ ) maintained below 0.8 $\mu$ m.
+Six blades were prepared for this experimental campaign, and were manufactured from low-alloy steel, with a mean surface roughness value (R_a) that was maintained below 0.8 μm.
 The cascade is mounted on two plexiglass sidewalls that allow good optical access to the flow during the experiments.
-The sidewalls count with suction slots for the five cascade passages located at 80% chord length of the adjacent lower blade.
-The suction through the slots can be controlled and helps impose the size of the sidewall boundary layer through the passage and therefore the Axial Velocity Density Ratio (AVDR).
+The sidewalls count with suction slots for the five cascade passages located at 80% of the chord length of the adjacent lower blade.
+The suction through the slots can be controlled and helps impose the size of the sidewall boundary layer through the passage and, therefore, the axial velocity density ratio (AVDR).
 This parameter will be further described in the following sections.
-The design of the slots is shown in Figure 1.b and is based on previous experience.
-This figure also shows the definition of the inlet and outlet Measurement Planes, MP1 and MP2 respectively.
-The sidewalls in turn are mounted on a circular section of the wind tunnel that can be rotated to a precise angle with respect to the horizontal, or cascade angle ( $\beta_G$ ).
+The designs of the slots are shown in Figure 1b and are based on previous experiences.
+This figure also shows the definition of the inlet and outlet measurement planes, MP1 and MP2, respectively.
+The sidewalls in turn are mounted on a circular section of the wind tunnel that can be rotated to a precise angle with respect to the horizontal or cascade angle (β_G).
 This angle was varied between 144.9° and 147.8° throughout the duration of the test campaign.
-Figure 1.b also shows the top and bottom suction devices, the lower wall, the outlet tailboards, their throttles, and the lower tailboard hinge.
+Figure 1b also shows the top and bottom suction devices, the lower wall, the outlet tailboards, their throttles, and the lower tailboard hinge.
 All of these devices can be adjusted separately during the experiment to configure the wind tunnel for the desired operating point.